Community detection in complex networks via node similarity, graph representation learning, and hierarchical clustering

-We focus on the following three main sources from which we can obtain the communities: \begin{itemize} \item the node dissimilarity matrices, \item the eigenvectors of node similarity matrices, \item the Euclidean representations of the nodes. \end{itemize} As each of the above sources requires a slightly different approach to obtain the final community detection, we developed three frameworks suitable for each of the above.
-We present the frameworks below.
+We focus on the following three main sources from which we can obtain the communities: the node dissimilarity matrices, the eigenvectors of node similarity matrices, and the Euclidean representations of the nodes.
+As each of the above sources requires a slightly different approach to obtain the final community detection, we developed three frameworks which we detail below.

-\paragraph{Node dissimilarity-based community detection.} The great strength of hierarchical algorithms is that they can work directly on the distance matrix of the sample.
+\paragraph{Node dissimilarity-based community detection.} Hierarchical algorithms can work directly on the distance matrix of the sample.
 Therefore, in this approach, we compute the node dissimilarity matrix using one of the previously mentioned methods and generate the clustering based on this matrix.
-Algorithm~\ref{alg:alg1} presents the outline of the method.
+Algorithm~\ref{alg:alg123}a presents the outline of the method.

 \paragraph{Eigenvector-based community detection.} In the standard spectral community detection, the clustering is performed on the rows of the matrices consisting of the eigenvectors of the graph's Laplacian matrix.
-To generalise this approach, we substitute the Laplacian matrix with a node similarity matrix.
-Algorithm~\ref{alg:alg2} presents the outline of the method.
+To generalise this approach, we substitute the Laplacian matrix with a node similarity matrix; see Algorithm~\ref{alg:alg123}b.

-\paragraph{Representation-based community detection.} In our final approach, we first generate vector representations of the nodes and then apply the hierarchical clustering directly onto the representations.
-Algorithm~\ref{alg:alg3} presents the outline of the method.
+\paragraph{Representation-based community detection.} In the third approach, we first generate vector representations of the nodes and then apply the hierarchical clustering directly onto the representations; compare Algorithm~\ref{alg:alg123}c.

 \paragraph{Components.} We may notice that all three approaches are greatly modular, i.e., we may use any appropriate algorithm for calculating the similarity and dissimilarity matrices, the clustering, and the node vector representations.
-Therefore, to develop the best possible final solutions, we have implemented and tested many possible scenarios listed below.
+Therefore, to develop the best possible final solutions, we have tested many combinations of components listed in Table~\ref{tab:components}.